MOVEMENT BUILDING FUND

 A movement should focus on anti-Blackness, and have an intersectional lens.
 It could be that the shared vision of Chicago is a Chicago that is pro-Black.
 Groups should be working in solidarity with each other.
 Allyship is very important in movement building.

-While the fiscal sponsor has to be a current Woods Fund grantee partner, could a large organization doing work in communities still be a part of a larger collaborative effort?
+While the fiscal sponsor has to be a current Woods Fund Chicago grantee partner, could a large organization doing work in communities still be a part of a larger collaborative effort?

 We will have to see how it plays out in the application; depends on the collaborative and how you are positioning that larger institution.
 We don’t want to see smaller organizations get crowded out by larger organizations, or for the leadership of smaller organizations to not be heard/represented.
 The roles of each organization must be clearly articulated, and the application should be clear how/that each organization is central in the decision-making, and that the collaborative centers marginalized communities.